Which Bible Should I Use?

 DISADVANTAGES

 Any translation requires a certain amount of theological interpretation.
 For instance, the original texts had no capitals and no punctuation, yet English translators routinely distinguish Spirit, referring specifically to the Holy Spirit, from spirit, meaning any spirit, and the Word of God, referring to Jesus, from the word of God.
-The Living Bible had to make a greater number of such choices than true translations.
+The New Living Translation had to make a greater number of such choices than true translations.

 SUGGESTIONS